vgrose/matplotlib/README.md

 2. Capomulin best prevented metastatic spread in cancerous mice.
 Infubinal also significantly slowed metastatic spread, while Ketapril worked about as well as the placebo.

-3.Mice that were treated with Capomulin were 50% more likely to survive the experiment than mice treated with no drugs (placebo).
+3. Mice that were treated with Capomulin were 50% more likely to survive the experiment than mice treated with no drugs (placebo).